heyyysus/cards-app/README.md

 ### Build and Deploy AWS Lambda Functions
 1. Change directory to `aws/lambdas/<lambda_function>`
+2. Run `npm run update-deps` to install node modules in `dist`
-2. Build by running `npm run build` (this will create the lambda zip file in `/dist/`)
+3. Build by running `npm run build` (this will create the lambda zip file in `/dist/`)
-3. Deploy by running `npm run deploy` (this requires the aws-cli to be installed.
+4. Deploy by running `npm run deploy` (this requires the aws-cli to be installed.
 See `package.json` to customize function destination.)

 ### Start Frontend Development Server
 1. Change directory to `react-app/`